Separability in terms of a single entanglement witness: Abstract

 \section{Abstract}

-Separability problem is formulated in terms of a characterization of a {\it single} entanglement witness operator.
-More specifically, we show that any (in general multipartite) state $\varrho$ is separable if and only if a specially constructed entanglement witness $W_{\varrho}$ (which may always be chosen decomposable) is weakly optimal, i.e., its expectation value vanishes on at least one product vector.
-This changes the conceptual aspect of the separability problem and rises some new questions about properties of positive maps.
+The separability problem is formulated in terms of a characterization of a {\it single} entanglement witness.
+More specifically, we show that any (in general multipartite) state $\varrho$ is separable if and only if a specially constructed entanglement witness $W_{\varrho}$ is weakly optimal, i.e., its expectation value vanishes on at least one product vector.
+Interestingly, the witness can always be chosen to be decomposable.
+Our result changes the conceptual aspect of the separability problem and rises some questions about properties of positive maps.

-Some of the fundamental problems in quantum information theory concern detection and characterization of entanglement.
-In many instances, questions concerning detection can be successfully addressed via theory of positive maps.
-There, separability (i.e., absence of entanglement) of $\varrho \in B(\mathcal{H}_A \otimes \mathcal{H}_B)$ is equivalent to the statement that for all positive maps $\Lambda$ acting on $B(\mathcal{H}_A)$, operator $\sigma=[\Lambda \otimes I_B](\varrho)$ is positive \cite{Peres,sep}.
-Via Jamio\l{}kowski's isomorphism \cite{JamiolkowskiIsomorphism}, the last statement can be reformulated in terms of physical (Hermitian) operators instead of positive maps as follows \cite{sep}:
+\textit{Introduction.} One of the fundamental problems in quantum information theory concerns detection and characterization of entanglement.
+In many instances, questions concerning detection can be successfully addressed via the theory of positive maps.
+There, separability (i.e., the absence of entanglement) of $\varrho \in B(\mathcal{H}_A \otimes \mathcal{H}_B)$ is equivalent to the statement that for all positive maps $\Lambda$ acting on $B(\mathcal{H}_A)$, the operator $\sigma=[\Lambda \otimes \mathrm{id}](\varrho)$, with $\mathrm{id}$ denoting the identity map acting on $B(\mathcal{H}_B)$, is positive \cite{Peres,sep}.
+Via Jamio\l{}kowski's isomorphism \cite{JamiolkowskiIsomorphism}, the latter can be reformulated in terms of physical (Hermitian) operators instead of positive maps \cite{sep}.
+Precisely, the state $\varrho$ is separable if and only if the following non-negativity condition